cerner/fhir.cerner.com/content/millennium/dstu2/encounters/encounter.md

 Extension                                        | Value\[x] Type                                            | Description
 -------------------------------------------------|-----------------------------------------------------------|---------------------------------------------------------------------
 Encounter Guarantor (id: `encounter-guarantor`)  | None (contains nested extensions)                         | The guarantors of the encounter.
-Encounter Guarantor Party                        | [`reference`](http://hl7.org/fhir/DSTU2/references.html)  | A reference to a Patient, Person, or Organization.
+Encounter Guarantor Party                        | [`Reference`](http://hl7.org/fhir/DSTU2/references.html)  | A reference to a Patient, Person, or Organization.
-Encounter Guarantor Period                       | [`period`]                                                | The period when this encounter guarantor is effective.
+Encounter Guarantor Period                       | [`Period`]                                                | The period when this encounter guarantor is effective.

 ## Search